CyberDiscovery/cyberdisc-bot/README.md

 Add it to a channel that you will use for testing.

-Finally, run the command `poetry run cyberdisc-bot` in the root of the repository to run the bot on your server.
+Finally, run the command `poetry run cdbot` in the root of the repository to run the bot on your server.
 To access admin commands of the bot, add a group called `Root` to the server and add yourself to it.

 ## Commands